Teachers are able to drop CCEA membership from July 1 to 15

-From July 1 to 15, most teachers are on vacation, with school-related activities far from their minds.
+From July 1 to 15, most teachers are on vacation and school-related activities are the furthest things from their minds.

 Reason 1: Union bosses are enriching themselves on teachers' union dues

-As the Las Vegas Review-Journal has detailed, CCEA in 2009 spent more than a third of its $4.1 million budget on just nine of its employees.
+As the Las Vegas Review-Journal first reported, CCEA, in 2009, the latest year for which data is available, spent more than a third of its $4.1 million budget on just nine of its employees.
 John Jasonek, then-executive director of CCEA, took home over $625,000 — $205,745 for running the union and $423,863 for simultaneously running two union-affiliated organizations.
 All the nine employees each took in over $139,000 from CCEA and related organizations.

-Even though it’s common for union bosses to arrange fat-cat salaries for themselves, these levels of compensation are in a class of their own.
-Sandra Miniutti, vice president of Charity Navigator, an organization that evaluates nonprofits, called the CCEA salaries “out of the ballpark,” the Review-Journal reported.
+Even though it's common for union bosses to have fat-cat salaries, these salaries are staggeringly high.
+Sandra Miniutti, vice president of Charity Navigator, an organization that evaluates nonprofits, called the CCEA salaries "out of the ballpark," the Review-Journal reported.

 CCEA tells teachers that a real benefit of joining is a $1 million liability protection policy for teachers.
-Naturally, teachers like knowing they are protected financially from lawsuits from disgruntled parents.
+Naturally, teachers like knowing they are protected financially from lawsuits from disgruntled students.

-What teachers often miss, however, is that even better insurance and benefits than CCEA offers are available from national, non-partisan, professional-educator associations.
+Even better insurance and benefits than CCEA offers are available from national, non-partisan professional-educator associations.
 The Association of American Educators is one such organization.
-For only $15 a month, AAE provides each member a $2 million liability insurance policy, legal protection and supplementary insurance options.
+For only $15 a month, AAE provides members a $2 million liability insurance policy, legal protection and supplementary insurance options.

-So, if you’re a teacher who dislikes CCEA union bosses lining their pockets with your dues and who wants to join the thousands of other teachers who have voted with their feet and left, consider opting out.
+So, if you're a teacher who dislikes CCEA union bosses lining their pockets with your dues while moving away from serving you, consider opting out.